surya-kangeyan/Serverless-Cloud-infrastructure-deployment-with-AWS-cloud-formation/README.md

 - This automated approach saves time and reduces complexity in managing our AWS infrastructure, making the entire process more reliable and efficient.

-**2. How did you approach debugging issues during the deployment process?**
+**2. How did I approach debugging issues during the deployment process?**

 - During the deployment process, I encountered several challenges that required a systematic debugging approach.
 I primarily relied on CloudFormation's stack events to trace issues, which proved invaluable when my initial stack deployments failed.
 For example, when I first deployed the template, I discovered missing IAM permissions for the Lambda functions through stack event logs, requiring me to iteratively refine the IAM role definitions in template.yaml.